I think you'll agree with me when I say: It's very startling to have a musty or unpleasant odor.

-And if the smell is not mold, you will be able to properly diagnose it and get rid of the odor.
+And if the smell is not mold that's affecting your air quality, you will be able to properly diagnose it and get rid of the odor.

 That's right, no more people covering their noses when they come into your home!

-The dank musty odor signifies the presence of microbial volatile organic compounds (MVOCs).
-Traditional volatile organic compounds (VOCs) are mainly industrial made chemicals with low molecular weights, high vapor pressure and low water solubility.
-MVOCs are released from metabolic processes of decay agents like fungi, bacteria and biofilm.
-The off gassing of MVOCs include a wide range of alcohols, ketones, aldehyde, esters, carboxylic acids, lactones, terpenes, aromatic hydrocarbons, sulfur and nitrogen compounds.
+MVOCs are microbial volatile organic compounds (MVOCs), which causes some molds to smell.
+Traditional volatile organic compounds (VOCs) are mainly industrial-made chemicals with low molecular weights, high vapor pressure, and low water solubility.
+MVOCs are released from the metabolic processes of decay agents like fungi, bacteria, and biofilm.
+The off-gassing of MVOCs includes a wide range of alcohols, ketones, aldehydes, esters, carboxylic acids, lactones, terpenes, aromatic hydrocarbons, sulfur, and nitrogen compounds.
+Source

-You don't need to know scientifically how MVOC's are formed, however, you must know it is caused in most causes by water damaged porous materials.
+You don't need to know scientifically how MVOCs are formed, however, you must know it is caused in most cases by water-damaged porous materials.
 This could mean drywall, clothes, flooring, etc.

 If you have had a leak in your home that was not dried up properly or maybe a hidden leak that led to mold growth…